materone/ssd1306news/README.md

----
-layout: post
-title: Github 博客画流程图
-category: how2blog
-tags: [tools, study, markdown]
-mermaid: true
----

 # Hello World Example

 Starts a FreeRTOS task to print "Hello World"

 See the README.md file in the upper level 'examples' directory for more information about examples.

-1. First ,you will get ssd1306 port library from tony into esp-idf componets lib
+#1.
+First ,you will get ssd1306 port library from tony into esp-idf componets lib
 ```
 git clone https://github.com/materone/ssd1306.git
 ```
-2. Then checkout the esp32 build version
+#2.
+Then checkout the esp32 build version
 ```
 git checkout esp32-v1
 ```
-3. change the code ssd1306news to v4 ,adptor the esp-idf v4+
+#3. change the code ssd1306news to v4 ,adptor the esp-idf v4+
 ```
 git clone https://github.com/materone/ssd1306news.git
 git checkout v4